Jagdgeschwader 52: Battle of Kursk

-I. and III./JG 52 moved into the Ukraine in July 1943 in preparation for the massive Kursk offensive.
+I. and III./JG 52 moved into Ukraine in July 1943 in preparation for the massive Kursk offensive.
 By this time, German pilots faced the new generation of advanced Soviet fighter aircraft (such as the Yak-9 or La-5 of the La-5FN version) and improved battlefield tactics on the part of Soviet pilots.
 An aerial victory claimed by Oberleutnant Paul-Heinrich Dähne on 7 July during Operation Citadel was counted as 800th aerial victory by I. Gruppe and the 6,000th of JG 52 overall.

 Defence of the Reich

 The withdrawal of JG 3 in August 1943 left JG 52 as the sole complete fighter wing on the Eastern Front.
 Constantly on the move, JG 52 now operated from makeshift and temporary airstrips close to the rapidly contracting frontline.

 By November 1943, the loss of Kiev threatened the stability of the entire Southern sector front, the whole of JG 52 being brought together again to help bolster defences.
 By December 1943 JG 52 had reached 8,000 victories.
 Over the Uman region, III./JG 52 claimed 50 victories in 60 days.
 III./JG 52 became its most successful Gruppe, claiming its 3,500th victory on 21 March 1944.
 By the end of the month, III./JG 52 was based in Poland.

 On 10 May 1944, the 9,000th claim was made, with the 10,000 mark passed on 2 September 1944 by Adolf Borchers.
 The last German troops left the Crimea in May 1944, II./JG 52 retiring from battle a week earlier.
 Artillery fire and constant air raids had caused steady aircraft losses.
 A retreat to Romania followed soon after.
 A new opponent appeared at this stage, with elements of the USAAF 15th Air Force bombing the Ploiești oil fields in Romania.
 During JG 52's six-week defense, some 15 US aircraft were shot down, but by this time, attrition had reduced II./JG 52 to just nine operational fighters.

 With the Normandy invasion underway, JG 52 was weakened by the removal of three Staffeln for service in the West.
 New 2, 4 and 7 Staffeln would be activated later in the year, with each JG 52 Gruppen now expanded to four Staffeln.

 III./JG 52 was now seconded to the Central front, attached to elements of JG 51.
 By the spring of 1945, I. and III./JG 52 were stationed within Czechoslovakia, with II./JG 52 based in Austria.
 Although the units surrendered to the American forces at the end of the war; most of the I. and III.
 Gruppe personnel were handed over to the Soviet Army.